 “Thank you very much for the information, Joy.
 The truth is that it is a little annoying that some competitor can modify some of the data of my clients.”

-Annoyed Over Business Listing Edits?
-Facebook Do it Too!
+Annoyed Over Unauthorised Google Business Listing Edits?
+Facebook Allow it Too!

 Facebook’s equivalent of the Google Knowledge Panel is built into its Pages but follow a similar principle: information on businesses is available to the public, with the ability for any Facebook member to suggest edits to said info.